BlueTooth Hearing Aids, Made For iPhone Hearing Aids

 While this can be done with many modern hearing aids, it is usually only through a streamer device.
 However, with the advent of the new Made For Any Phone hearing aids from Phonak, you can now connect hearing aids to a computer.
 Phonak Marvel hearing aids will connect to either Macs or Windows devices directly.
 You will be able to hear music or talk on Skype, Facebook Messenger or Google Hangouts, all without a streamer.

 How do You Connect Bluetooth Hearing Aids to TVs?

-Most Bluetooth hearing aids will not connect directly to a Bluetooth enabled TV.
+Most Bluetooth hearing aids (with the exception of the Phonak Marvel) will not connect directly to a Bluetooth enabled TV.
 The Phonak Marvel will, but don't do it; it will eat your batteries.
 All Bluetooth enabled hearing aids will connect to a TV through a TV streamer.
 Every hearing aid brand has one, and the latest TV streamers are a direct connection device (streams TV audio direct to your hearing aids) and straightforward to set up and pair.

 How Do You Pair Bluetooth Hearing Aids to Your Phone?